magefile/mage/site/content/compiling/_index.en.md

   -v    show verbose output when running targets
 ```

-## Compiling for a different OS
+## Compiling for a different OS -goos and -goarch

-If you intend to run the binary on another machine with a different OS platform, you may use the -goos and -goarch flags to build the compiled binary for the target platform.
+If you intend to run the binary on another machine with a different OS platform, you may use the `-goos` and `-goarch` flags to build the compiled binary for the target platform.
 Valid values for these flags may be found here: https://golang.org/doc/install/source#environment.
-The OS values are obvious, the GOARCH values most commonly needed will be "amd64" or "386" for 64 for 32 bit versions of common desktop OSes.
+The OS values are obvious (except darwin=MacOS), the GOARCH values most commonly needed will be "amd64" or "386" for 64 for 32 bit versions of common desktop OSes.

-Note that if you run -compile with -dir, the -compile target will be *relative to the dir flag*.
+Note that if you run `-compile` with `-dir`, the `-compile` target will be *relative to the magefile dir*.